Providing services for years.

 1984

-The Meeker County Board of Commissioners agreed to increase MCDAC’s program to 245 days per year and the Minnesota Legislature decided that special needs preschool programs should become the responsibility of public school districts.
+The Meeker County Board of Commissioners agreed to increase MCDAC’s program to 245 days per year.
+The Minnesota Legislature decided that special needs preschool programs should become the responsibility of public school districts.
 MCDAC’s preschool program was picked up by the Meeker and Wright Special Education Cooperative (MAWSECO).

 1982